alexhsamuel/supdoc/README.md

 is `"modules"`, followed by the fully qualified module name, followed by components of the path within the module.

-A ref can be used anywhere in place of an odoc.
+A ref can be used anywhere in place of an objdoc.

-## odoc fields
+## objdoc fields

-Field names of an odoc and their semantics are given below.  _All_ fields in an odoc are optional; an implementation should be able to handle an instance with any or all omitted.
+Field names of an objdoc and their semantics are given below.  _All_ fields in an objdoc are optional; an implementation should be able to handle an instance with any or all omitted.

 - `name`: The unqualified name of the object, generally the value of its